 Amazon’s marketing strategy: 5 ways to win on social

-Whether you work in digital marketing or not, Amazon is a fascinating company.
-According to Forbes’ 2018 ranking, it is one of the top 10 most valuable brands in the world, along with giants such as Apple, Samsung and Toyota.
+What can we learn from Amazon’s marketing strategy?
+Whether you work in digital marketing or not, Amazon is awesome.
+Forbes ranks it as one of the top 10 most valuable brands in the world.
 The platform has been spreading its reach in multiple sectors way beyond e-commerce.
-What can we learn from Amazon’s marketing strategy?
+Let's take a look at its winning strategy...

-In this article, we’ll look at five marketing tactics used by Amazon to maximize its performance on a global scale, from partnerships with social media platforms to its Amazon Prime loyalty program and its specific strategy on social.
+In this article, I’ll look at five marketing tactics used by Amazon to maximize its performance on a global scale.
+From partnerships with social media platforms to its Amazon Prime loyalty program, and its specific strategy on social.

 One of Amazon’s biggest strengths lies in its ability to promote its products on other platforms.
 The retail giant successfully manages to leverage the popularity of other channels to lead back to Amazon product pages.

-Then there is Amazon’s affiliates program: users are now allowed to insert affiliate links to promote the products displayed in their boards.
+Then there's Amazon’s affiliates program: users are now allowed to insert affiliate links to promote the products displayed in their boards.

 The idea is to let selected social media influencers create their own “storefront” on the Amazon platform with all their favorite or recommended products, and to give them a commission whenever someone converts from the page.
 This added incentive redirects traffic from their social media pages on Facebook, Instagram, Twitter or YouTube to the Amazon universe.